In House Counsel

 We have a two-stage selection process for this role:

 1st Stage – scheduled for the 8 & 9 May:

 - First competency-based interview with our Head of HR, and Senior Counsel.

 - Watson Glaser Critical Thinking Appraisal (psychometric test).

 2nd Stage – scheduled for 20 May:

 - Second competency-based interview with our Senior Counsel and General Counsel.

 - Presentation, for which you will be given a brief and asked to prepare for in advance.

-1st stage interviews are scheduled to take place between 6-7 February 2019 and 2nd Stage interviews between 13-14 February 2019.
-Please make us aware on your application if you are unable to attend interviews on these days.
+Please make us aware on your application if you are unable to attend interviews on the scheduled dates.